Schneckloth v. Bustamonte, 412 U.S. 218 (1972)

 his will has been overborne and his capacity for self‑ determination critically

 impaired, the use of his confession offends due process.'
 Culombe v.
-Connecticut, supra, 367 U.S., at 602, 81 S.Ct., at 1879.

 In determining whether a defendant's will was